apify/apify-docs/content/academy/api_scraping/graphql_scraping/introspection.md

 Oh, okay.
 So that didn't work.
 But **why**?

-Be rest assured, nothing is wrong with our query.
+Rest assured, nothing is wrong with our query.
 We are most likely just missing an authorization token/parameter.
 Let's check back on the Cheddar website within our browser to see what types of headers are being sent with the requests there:

 ![Request headers back on the Cheddar website]({{@asset api_scraping/graphql_scraping/images/cheddar-headers.webp}})

 The **Authorization** and **X-App-Token** headers seem to be our culprits.
-Of course these values are dynamic, but for testing purposes we can copy them right from the **Network tab** and use them for our request in Insomnia.
+Of course these values are dynamic, but for testing purposes we can copy them right from the **Network** tab and use them for our request in Insomnia.

 ![Successful request]({{@asset api_scraping/graphql_scraping/images/successful-request.webp}})